taylorchu/baker/README.md

-# baker, the real static blog generator
+# baker, the real static blog generator in bash

 very concise and simple.